haltugyildirim/haltugyildirim.github.io/_pages/about.md

 In the blog, I try to write about technical topics that I am interested in; Linux systems, 3d printing, custom electronics, and some practical physics calculations.

-Also, you can see my drawing portfolio for jobs when I was working on storyboards.
+Also, you can check my drawing portfolio, mostly storyboards, if you are interested.